RounakRaj01/PD-COURSE/README.md

 ![image](https://github.com/user-attachments/assets/0aa527d2-be4e-4c68-bd9b-67d6b690f93d)

-To create active regions first we need to grow silicon oxide layer which will act as an insulator.
-Then deposit Si3N4 on top of it.
-Then we deposit photoresist and then project UV light over regions we what to be removed.Red regions are protected using a mask.
-Rest of the region reacts and can be washed out.
+To create active regions, the first step is to grow a silicon oxide layer that will serve as an insulator.
+Next, a layer of Si3N4 is deposited on top.
+After this, photoresist is applied, and UV light is projected onto the areas to be removed.
+The red regions are protected by a mask, while the rest of the exposed regions react and can be washed away.

 ![image](https://github.com/user-attachments/assets/68b59a7f-4359-4831-9bbe-6d895dca5a50)